opus-research/jgit/README.md

     additional support libraries.
 It provides classes to read and write a Git repository and operate on a working directory.

-    All portions of JGit are covered by the EDL.
+    All portions of jgit are covered by the EDL.
 Absolutely no GPL, LGPL or EPL contributions are accepted within this package.

 - org.eclipse.jgit.java7